-Astrophysics, Cosmology and Black Holes Faculty: Tom Blum, Gerald Dunne, Munir Islam, Alex Kovner, Ron Mallett, Philip Mannheim, Peter Schweitzer Lattice Gauge Theory We study lattice QCD to investigate Quantum Chromodynamics (QCD), the fundamental theory of the strong force that binds quarks and gluons together to form protons and neutrons, the building blocks of matter that make up our world.
+Astrophysics, Cosmology and Black Holes Faculty: Tom Blum, Fedor Bezrukov, Gerald Dunne, Alex Kovner, Philip Mannheim, Peter Schweitzer Lattice Gauge Theory We study lattice QCD to investigate Quantum Chromodynamics (QCD), the fundamental theory of the strong force that binds quarks and gluons together to form protons and neutrons, the building blocks of matter that make up our world.
 These calculations involve large scale numerical simulations of the QCD vacuum, performed on the world's biggest supercomputers.
 (Blum) Particle Physics and Quantum Chromodynamics How are quarks confined?
 How is chiral symmetry broken?
 How are these features of QCD reflected in experiments?
 We study implications of symmetries for the phase diagram of QCD, properties of high energy collisions of heavy ions and also of nucleons, and the question of how quarks and gluons contribute to the nucleon spin.
-(Blum, Dunne, Islam, Kovner, Schweitzer) Quantum Field Theory We study non-perturbative and strong-coupling properties of quantum field theories, and in particular gauge theories such as quantum chromodynamics (QCD) and quantum electrodynamics (QED), which provide the fundamental quantitative description of elementary particle physics.
+(Bezrukov, Blum, Dunne, Kovner, P. Schweitzer) Quantum Field Theory We study non-perturbative and strong-coupling properties of quantum field theories, and in particular gauge theories such as quantum chromodynamics (QCD) and quantum electrodynamics (QED), which provide the fundamental quantitative description of elementary particle physics.
 These theories have remarkable properties including topological structures such as instantons, monopoles and vortices.
-(Blum, Dunne, Kovner, Mannheim) Astro-Particle Physics, Gravity and Cosmology A new frontier is emerging that relates particle physics with astrophysics and cosmology, driven by a flood of new astrophysical data from recent satellites.
-We study fundamental questions related to symmetry breaking, cosmic acceleration, black holes, and properties and extensions of general relativity, including conformal gravity.
-(Mallett, Mannheim) Mathematical Physics We study mathematical properties of string theory, semiclassical methods in quantum field theory, quantum fields on fractals, and non-perturbative physics in ultra-intense laser and gravitational fields.
+(Bezrukov, Blum, Dunne, Kovner, P. Schweitzer) Astro-Particle Physics, Gravity and Cosmology A new frontier is emerging that relates particle physics with astrophysics and cosmology, driven by a flood of new astrophysical data from recent satellites.
+We study fundamental questions related to inflationary cosmology, dark matter, symmetry breaking, cosmic acceleration, black holes, and properties and extensions of general relativity, including conformal gravity.
+(Bezrukov, Mannheim) Mathematical Physics We study mathematical properties of string theory, semiclassical methods in quantum field theory, quantum fields on fractals, and non-perturbative physics in ultra-intense laser and gravitational fields.
 (Dunne)